kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 **Your Kaltura installation is now complete.**

 ## Unattended Installation
-All Kaltura scripts accept an answer file as their first argument.
-In order to preform an unattended [silent] install, simply edit the [template](kaltura.template.ans) and pass it along to kaltura-config-all.sh.
+All the post install scripts optionally accept an answer file as the first argument In order to preform an unattended [silent] install, simply edit the [template](kaltura.template.ans) and pass it along to kaltura-config-all.sh.

 ## Upgrade Kaltura